Did you roll out a crisp-and-clean website and get ready to acquire leads? Hit your Google Analytics account at first.

 The first visible area visitors see when they land on your website, should feature a prominently visible, clear and honest call-to-action.
 But before inserting any call-to-action, think about what you want users to do.
 Download a trial?
 Sign up for a newsletter?
 Book an online session?

 Once you know that, motivate your prospects to take action by including ONE call-to-action.
 The more CTAs you include, the more confused your visitors are.
 The ultimate goal of your pages is to help people find and do what they want to, quickly and seamlessly.

 Sometimes the issue of high bounce rate does not lie with irrelevant content.
 Sometimes it’s just your slow site’s speed.
 Remember: people give up after four seconds of waiting.
 Don’t want to waste their time showing a blank loading page.
 The whopping numbers show that a one-second delay can cost you almost seven percent of sales.

 By simply using free Google Page Speed, you can optimize every page on your site.
-Among different steps to take for improving your website’s speed, we can name optimizing your images, adding better caching, switching to a faster hosting provider.
+Among different steps to take for improving your website’s speed, we can name optimizing your images, adding better caching, switching to a faster cloud hosting provider.

 Make sure your website is mobile-friendly

 Nowadays, the vast majority of people interact with your website on a mobile device.